namin/staged-miniKanren/docs/semantics.md

   t0 unifies with (apply-rep rname t ... proc) [(partial-apply t0 rname t ...)] = t0 unifies with (apply-rep rname t ... <ignored>)
 [(finish-apply t0 rname t ...)] = walk t0, and get a rep
-if rep has a proc:
-then (proc t ...)
-else apply rname with t0, the first-application args from rep and t ...
+three cases: rep is fresh, rep is an apply-rep without a proc, rep is an apply-rep with a proc if rep has a proc: then (proc t ...) else if rep has no proc, but is an apply rep apply rname with t0, the first-application args from rep and t ... else // rep is fresh we allocate the fresh variables for the first-application params create an apply-rep struct that has the real name and that list and unify t0 with this apply-rep and then do apply rname, etc.
 ```

 ## Definition of `staged(sg) = [(s,c)]`